peteroupc/MailLib/docs/PeterO.Mail.DispositionBuilder.md

     public DispositionBuilder(
         string type);

-Initializes a new instance of the[PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md)class using the given disposition type.
+Initializes a new instance of the [PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md) class using the given disposition type.

 <b>Parameters:</b>